What is "al hajj" according to The Quran?

 understanding, as of November 2nd, 2013.

-Seeking knowledge is a continual process and
+Seeking knowledge is a continual process

-the signs within 'the reading' (al quran)
+of the signs within 'the reading' (al quran)

 and out with it, unless The God wills